battleofthebots/bastille/README.md

 Go directly to jail, do not pass go, do not collect $200!

 Bastille is a retro style shell escape vulnerability.
-The user is dropped into a restricted shell and must escape to get access to features that they wouldnt normally have.
+The user is dropped into a restricted shell and must escape to get access to features that they would not normally have.

 For DEF CON, Bastille is run behind an SSH server with a known password.
 The competitors must SSH onto the server and then escape the shell to plant the flag.

 > Remember to give "release.zip" to the competitors